INSIDE: Wondering what to do in Piazza Navona? Check out these 7 best things to do in this Roman square with children in tow.

 Go for the Christmas food and the vibe, and you won’t be disappointed by the lack of original art, or the array of cheap Chinese imports.

 The kids will love picking out a Christmas souvenir or two though!

 Image credit: Al Sogno toy store in Rome

-If you are in Rome with kids, do stop by the Al Sogno Toy shop in Rome at one end of the piazza.
+Al Sogno Toy shop in Rome is at one end of the piazza.

 In this dreamlike store with a Gladiator and Pinocchio by the front door to greet you, there’s: